Purdue-CS193/homework-0-SebRodDev/index.md

 ## Experimental Numbered List of Favorite Things

-1. The homework assignments have clear instructions
+1. The homework assignments have clear instructions.
-2. lectures are not in the morning
+2. Lectures are not in the morning.